despeset/glitz.js/README.md

         }});
       });

-  Finally, `glitz.Animation` can be used directly to animate the properties of any object.
+  Finally, `glitz.Animation` can be used independantly to animate the properties of any object.
 The target object properties are set every time `animation.step` is called.

       var foo = { bar: 0 };
       var anim = new glitz.Animation( foo, { to: { bar: '+50' }, duration: 1500 });